yt-project/yt/doc/source/installing.rst

 Testing Your Installation
 +++++++++++++++++++++++++

-To test to make sure everything is installed properly, try running yt at the command line:
+To make sure everything is installed properly, try running yt at the command line:

 .. code-block:: bash